 What’s interesting to me is that, despite its proximity, Argentina is culturally so different from neighboring countries (like Brazil, for instance).
 Argentinians themselves have told me that people are happier, more carefree and laid-back in Brazil (or at least seem to be).

 Another example: In Brazil, there isn’t much of a cafe culture.
 People tend to drink coffee standing up at juice bars.
 In Buenos Aires, like Paris, there is a huge cafe culture.
 Cafes are everywhere, and you will often see people sitting outside with friends, sipping on a coffee and talking about life.

 The vibe is just completely different from Brazil–and it seems, the rest of South America.
 It really did feel like I was in a European city in South America.

 Nightlife & Dinner Culture

 People (at least young people) tend to pregame (or have prévia) until 2-3AM and then go out to clubs.
-Which I gotta say, was a little bit difficult on my ancient, 30-year old body!
+Which, let me tell you, wasn’t easy on my ancient, 30-year old body!

 On one of my first weekends there, we got to the club (or boliche as they call them here) around 3AM and it was only around 4AM that the place got super packed and everyone started to arrive.
-It’s really unlike anything I’ve ever seen before (except maybe Spain).
-Despite the fact that people party super hard (and late) here, the hard partying only really goes on during weekends (at least Thursday, Friday and Saturday).
-On Sundays-Wednesdays, everything is dead and streets are empty after around 1AM.
-So porteños (or people from Buenos Aires) save the real partying for the weekend.
+It was really unlike anything I’d ever seen before (except maybe Spain).

 On that note, what surprised me was the fact that the streets are pretty quiet, even on weekend nights.
 People tend to do their partying either at a friend’s place or at a bar or club–and not so much on the streets.